GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

 Read [this documentation](https://code.visualstudio.com/docs/getstarted/userinterface) on the layout of the VS Code user interface.

-### Start with the basic layout of the page
+## Start with the basic layout of the weather widget

-Now that we have a basic HTML template in our `index.html` file, let's create a basic layout for the webpage.
+Now that we have a basic HTML template in our `index.html` file, let's create a basic layout for the weather widget.
 Below, is what we're going to be building:

 ![html-image](images/111/111-08.png)

 At this point, we will be setting up our HTML file to be styled.
 How?
-By using CSS classes:
+By using [CSS class selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors):

 1. Define two sections with the following class names: `input-container` and `output-container`.
 2. The `input-container` will include a form with a search field where the user will type in their zipcode and a submit button that makes the request for the current weather to the weather service.